 Additionally, the app allows you to add a filter to your photos before you take them (I’d highly recommend ‘NoirV’), and allows you to choose between 4:3 and 1:1 image ratios, set a timer to take the photo, and switch the grid on the EVF on.

-If you’re not interested in forking over $1.99 for the app, Manually is an interesting free alternative, but one that definitely has its shortcomings.
 It’s also worth mentioning that these features are also available in Camera+.

 Some might consider this cheating, but StillShot is a nifty little app that lets you shoot video, and then extract images from the video’s individual frames.
 You can then choose which images to save your phone.
 And with the excellent quality that you get from shooting HD video on your phone these days, quality is less of a concern than it has been in the past.